Boosie353/portfolio/README.md

 If you need to know more about me please feel free to see my LinkedIn, all my contact details are available there. https://www.linkedin.com/in/busisiwe-ngubane-webster/

 Please contact me for access to my body of work and previous projects I have completed.

+To see my average grade and marks for all tasks done during the data science course completed with HyperionDev follow this link https://www.hyperiondev.com/portfolio/61715/